shinnku-nikaidou/layer7benchmark/README.md

-    If the request takes longer than this time, it will be considered a timeout It is different from the get stream timeout, which is applied to the full request body, which in that case the time out is set to 60 seconds, different from the request timeout
+    If the request takes longer than this time, it will be considered a timeout It is different from the get stream timeout, which is applied to the full request body, which in that case the time out is set to 60 seconds, different from the request timeout --body string
+    body to send with the request (default is empty) This option is only valid for POST and PUT requests You could add this option in GET requests, but it will be ignored
 ```

 ### Example